We have a directory of resources with information about eligibility for various public programs, food assistance, and more.

-We represent individual clients, including children and families, who need assistance to appeal a denial of medical services or enrollment under TennCare (Medicaid), CoverKids (CHIP), CHOICES, or ECF CHOICES.
-For help with children’s coverage issues, please visit our Need Help page, or call 615-255-0331 if you or someone you know needs our services.
+We represent individual clients, including children and families, who need assistance to appeal a denial of medical services or enrollment under TennCare (Medicaid), CoverKids (CHIP), CHOICES, ECF CHOICES, and Katie Beckett.

 OUR PROJECTS AND INITIATIVES

 INSURE OUR KIDS

 We are on a mission to enroll every eligible child in Tennessee in Medicaid and CHIP.
 These programs are instrumental in providing health insurance coverage to children in low- and middle-income families so that they can have a healthy start.
 Almost every uninsured child is eligible for Medicaid or CHIP, and they often need help with the application process.
 By partnering with other organizations, we are training volunteers and professionals who encounter uninsured children to help them enroll.

 For more information about this campaign, visit insureourkids.org.
 If you would like to sign up for training or if your organization is interested in becoming a partner, please contact Outreach Coordinator Shana Watkins at email@example.com.
 With your help, we can bring the number of uninsured children in Tennessee to ZERO!